Friday and Saturday - 6pm - 11pm

 Our daily 'specials' list reflects what is best at the market that day, and always includes Billy Kwong's signature dish of crispy duck with oranges, mandarins or plums, depending upon the season.

 Billy Kwong is fully licensed.
 No BYO.
 Please click here for the current wine list.

-> From Sunday through to Friday you can make a reservation for a 6pm or 8pm sitting.
+7 nights per week you can make a reservation for a 6pm or 8pm sitting.
 A handful of tables are available for bookings each night, leaving the rest of the tables free for walk-ins.
-From Monday through to Sundays you can book the 'family' table - which seats 6-8 people and can be booked at 6pm or 8.30pm ( the 6pm booking needs to vacate by 8.30pm ).
+From Monday through to Sundays you can also book the 'family' table - which seats 6-8 people and can be booked at 6pm or 8.30pm ( the 6pm booking needs to vacate by 8.30pm ).
 We are unable to take bookings for this table via email; please call +61 2 9332 3300 between 10am and 5pm.

-> We accept American Express, MasterCard and Visa credit cards.
+We accept American Express, MasterCard and Visa credit cards.